 Despite this tightly controlled mediascape, punk groups have found ways around this.
 Through DIY sound recording and video production, bands can produce music without the interference of the state.
 These videos and songs are distributed on YouTube and other social media on the Worldwide Hardcore platform ensuring a global hardcore punk audience.
 Using the web comes with its own set of problems.
 On the one hand, the Internet is seen as a place which has opened the public sphere, making it more democratic.
-Von Hippel (2005) believes networked media challenge centralized control of media production and distribution by traditional organizations, whilst Jenkins (2006) claims these have reconfigured communicative power relations.
+Von Hippel (2005) believes networked media challenge centralised control of media production and distribution by traditional organisations, whilst Jenkins (2006) claims these have reconfigured communicative power relations.
 On the other hand, numerous approaches have acknowledged the dubious democratic affordances of social media practice.
 These include the lack of access to technology and inequalities of technological literacy (Hargittai 2008) and the degradation of economy, culture and values due to the demarcation between professionals and amateurs (Keen 2007).
 Dean (2010) points to the way that forums tend to find people more oriented not to attending to new and fresh points of view but to falling back on what is known and comfortable.
 Nevertheless, in a place like Turkey, social media gives punks a chance to distribute their music commodities where otherwise this would be impossible.

 Hardcore in Turkey

 Punk may well have broke in 1977 in the United Kingdom (depending on whose history you read), but it would be another decade before it became a visible medium of expression in Turkey.
 Evolving as it did from the metal scene, punk bands began to appear in the late 1980s with the group named Headbangers who were recognized in 1987 as the first punk band to play live in Turkey.
-However, the status of punk as a marginal form of expression would continue until the release of Raşit’s Telaşa Mahal Yok which in 1999 became the first offical Turkish punk album (Güldallı and Boynik 2007).
+However, the status of punk as a marginal form of expression would continue until the release of Raşit’s Telaşa Mahal Yok which in 1999 became the first official Turkish punk album (Güldallı and Boynik 2007).

 In the years between these landmark dates, the punk and hardcore scene in Turkey began to develop.
-In Istanbul this new subculture was centred around two key places; Deniz Bookstore on the European side and the Akmar Passage, Kadiköy on the Asian side, where bands associated with these scenes started to attract attention.
+In Istanbul this new subculture was centred on two key places; Deniz Bookstore on the European side and the Akmar Passage, Kadiköy on the Asian side, where bands associated with these scenes started to attract attention.

-Moribund Youth (later Turmoil) was perhaps the most influental of these bands.
+Moribund Youth (later Turmoil) was perhaps the most influential of these bands.
 Emre of Radical Noise (an influential punk band in its own right) cites Moribund Youth for giving him ‘both motivation and inspiration’ while Vedat of Ask It Why describes how after listening to their music he decided he would ‘do whatever it takes to get in a hardcore band’ (Güldallı and Boynik 2007: 47172).
 Although Taylan, founding member of both Moribund Youth and Turmoil, insists that he was never interested in being part of the Akmar scene and that his band was always an outsider (Güldallı and Boynik 2007:46768), their influence on the others is indisputable.
 In 1995, Radical Noise and Ask It Why would go on to release a joint album, Sevdasız Hayal (Life Without Love), which would be the first in Turkey to be labelled offically as hardcore.